StopMotionEGames/Pehkui/README.md

 ### Technical info

+#### Branching

+- **Version-specific Branches**: Each update for a new Minecraft version now has its own branch;
+- **Stability Flow:** Features are developed in separated branches (for the feature development) and merged into `<suppoerted minecraft verion>` only after reaching high stability.

+#### Config System

+Replaced the external *Kanos Config* dependency with a **built-in implementation** for handling configurations, reducing the number of required dependencies.

 #### Minecraft compatibility workflow

-Starting from version 5.0.0 for Pehkui, the internal Minecraft compatibility system for Mixins using "compat-packages" (e.g. compat1205plus, compat115minus, compat116) is going to be removed.
+Starting from version 4.0.0 (Minecraft 1.21.2+) for Pehkui, the internal Minecraft compatibility system for Mixins using "compat-packages" (e.g. compat1205plus, compat115minus, compat116) is removed.
 These changes make the update workflow for newer Minecraft versions easier, because you won't need to add new Mixins for the newer version and keeping an outdated mixin in the project.
 And this prevents to fail the build process if a package or class got renamed.
-This also brings initialization performance
+This also brings initialization performance (even if very small)

 #### Mixins Architectural Refactor

-The "compat-packages" system (e.g., `compat1205plus`, `compat115minus`) is going to be removed.
+The "compat-packages" system (e.g., `compat1205plus`, `compat115minus`) is removed.
-Mixins is going to be **mirrored to Minecraft's internal package structure**. _This approach also improves initialization performance._
+Mixins is now **mirrored to Minecraft's internal package structure**. _This approach also improves initialization performance._

 *Example:* A Mixin targeting `net.minecraft.world.entity.Entity` is now located at `virtuoel.pehkui.mixins.world.entity.EntityMixin`.
 This makes the code easier to maintain against Mojang's renames.

 ## For developers